 These soaps by Bugbear Bubbles contain the bones of unfortunate adventurers…and a complete set of dice!
 Made with natural vegetable skincare oils, oat protein, and 20% Vegetable Glycerin.
 Gluten-Free.
 Soy Free.
 No Animal Testing.
 No Animal Products.

 Amazon – ~$18.95

 These nifty little books can provide note-happy DMs and players with a structured, efficient layout to record their session/planning notes.
 There are currently 3 types of journals: Character Journals for players, Game Master journals for GM’s note-taking, and Monster/Encounter journals for prepping and running encounters.
 These are neat and effective tools for tables looking to move away from technological solutions.

 What Not to Buy

-I would stay away from gifting Adventure Modules.
-Typically, this is the DM’s realm and they will have an idea of what modules they want to run.
-If one of their players were to buy them an Adventure Module, they could take it the wrong way and it might seem to them that the player is looking to move away from their campaign.
+I would stay away from gifting DnD adventure books.
+Typically, this is the DM’s realm, and they will have an idea of what modules they want to run.
+If one of their players were to buy them an adventure, they could take it the wrong way, and it might seem to them that the player is looking to move away from their campaign.

-I would stay away from House Decoration (posters, doormats, etc) as they tend to be a lot more miss than hit.
-Generally, anything that would just be clutter/has no purpose (eg. not everyone likes funko pops).
-The exceptions to this rule are if it has use (ie, the Tavern style tankards) or if it has meaningful, sentimental value (a portrait of the characters of the campaign, a framed map of the campaign, etc.).
+I would refrain from gifting house decorations (posters, doormats, etc.) as they tend to be a lot more miss than hit.
+Generally, anything that would just be clutter/has no purpose (e.g., not everyone likes funko pops).
+The exceptions to this rule are if it has use (i.e., the tavern-style tankards) or meaningful, sentimental value (a portrait of the campaign’s characters, a framed map of the campaign, etc.).